tanepiper/obsidian-garden/⏣ Templates/📰 New Dashboard.md

 ## Dashboard Info

-You can [[👩‍🌾 Gardening Tips/🎯 Create Custom Dashboards|🎯 Create Custom Dashboards]] easily using the `dataview` plugin and SQL-like query language.
+You can [[👩‍🌾 Gardening Tips/🪴 Sowing Your Garden/🎯 Create Custom Dashboards|🎯 Create Custom Dashboards]] easily using the `dataview` plugin and SQL-like query language.

 ---